My wife brought this small brass bowl back from India and I liked the texture and reflections so I drew it with pastel pencils.

-Drawing makes the commute much easier to cope with.
-Here's a sketch of David Llyod George (British prime minister during the first world war) I drew on the train.
+Another of my sketches of historical figures.
+This time David Lloyd George (British prime minister during the first world war) I drew on the train.

 Sphere studies are great for practicing light and shading.
 Sphere studies are very unforgiving as there is little to no detail to cover any mistakes.
 I think it makes good practise to draw them freehand.

-The task was drawing very quick interpretations of a human skull.
+These are very quick interpretations of a human skull.
 The skull was rotated by the tutor every 5 mins.
 I drew this one upside-down and was surprised to see how it looked once it was rotated.